adrianlzt/cerebro/monitorizacion/zabbix/agent.md

 The agent gathers operational information locally and reports data to Zabbix server for further processing.
 Corre como no root

-sender.md para utilidad standalone para enviar resultados get.md para testear agentes
+sender.md para utilidad standalone para enviar resultados (esta en los agentes) get.md para testear agentes (esta en el server)

 # Active / Passive
 In a passive check the agent responds to a data request.
 Zabbix server (or proxy) asks for data, for example, CPU load, and Zabbix agent sends back the result.